 Backpacking Guatemala Things to Know Before You Go

 Guatemala is a country of mountains, valleys, and ocean.
 Weather changes as the altitude changes so bring different types of clothing.
 Summer temperatures and sunshine will greet you, once you fly into Guatemala City.
-However, depending on where you will head next to that summer vibe might fade.
+However, depending on where you head next, that summer vibe might change.
 It is chilly in the mornings mostly everywhere around Guatemala, but the higher your altitude, the colder it will be.
 Mornings in Guatemala are our favorite time, the air is so fresh, the gentle wind breeze gives you the feeling of natures proximity and the coffee is always hot and freshly brewed anywhere you go.
 If you plan to hike a volcano (and you must) bring a warm jacket, pants, shoes, and even gloves.
 If you plan to hang around the lowlands, grab a light jacket to keep you warm in the evenings.

-3. Guatemala is safe to backpack
+Guatemala is Safe to Go Backpacking

 Stay away from shady neighborhoods and do not walk around at night alone in big cities.
 Do not wear flashy accessories and do not wear your $2000 camera on a shoulder strap or hanging loosely.
 It’s just common sense.
 Guatemalans are really friendly and nice people.
 Tourism is a big boost for their economy so tourists are always welcome.
 Yet, if you present yourself as a rich westerner, who has loads of money to spare, you might be considered an easy target.
 But really, do not be scared or worried, Guatemala is safe.

 Please, please get a good travel and luggage insurance, which will save you a lot of troubles in case something bad happens.